deobald/deobald.ca/src/content/essays/2024-08-13-third-wave-commercial-open-source.md

 Personally, it's hard for me to imagine working for a company which _doesn't_ produce third wave open source.
 I could quite happily work for most of the companies mentioned above.

-Still, there are a wide range of applications that don't have competitive open source equivalents yet:
+And there are tons of applications that don't have competitive open source equivalents yet:

 * collaborative documents (word processing, spreadsheets)
 * cloud computing